MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 Loading data can take time.
 After a successful refresh, the ingested data can be reviewed from the [**Tables**](tables.md) page.

-## Schema changes
+## Manage schema changes

 When a column is added or removed from the schema of a Delta folders data source, the system runs a complete refresh of the data.
 Full refreshes take longer to process all the data than incremental refreshes.

 ### Add a column

 When a column is added to the data source, the information automatically appends to the data in Customer Insights - Data once a refresh occurs.
 If you have already configured unification for the table, the new column must be added to the unification process.
 From the [**Customer data**](data-unification-update.md#edit-customer-data) step, select **Select tables and columns** and select the new column.
-In the [**Unified data view**](data-unification-update.md#manage-unified-fields) step, make sure the column is not excluded from the customer profile.
+In the [**Unified data view**](data-unification-update.md#manage-unified-fields) step, make sure the column isn't excluded from the customer profile.
 Select **Excluded** and readd the column.

 ### Change or remove a column